brylevkirill/notes/interesting recent papers.md

 #### ["What Are GANs Useful For?"](https://openreview.net/forum?id=HkwrqtlR-)
 >	"Generative and discriminative learning are quite different.
 Discriminative learning has a clear end, while generative modeling is an intermediate step to understand the data or generate hypothesis.
 The quality of implicit density estimation is hard to evaluate, because we cannot tell how well a data is represented by the model.
 How can we certainly say that a generative process is generating natural images with the same distribution as we do?
 In this paper, we noticed that even though GANs might not be able to generate samples from the underlying distribution (or we cannot tell at least), they are capturing some structure of the data in that high dimensional space.
 It is therefore needed to address how we can leverage those estimates produced by GANs in the same way we are able to use other generative modeling algorithms."

+#### ["Are GANs Created Equal?
+A Large-Scale Study"](https://arxiv.org/abs/1711.10337) Lucic, Kurach, Michalski, Gelly, Bousquet
+>	"We find that most models can reach similar scores with enough hyperparameter optimization and random restarts.
+This suggests that improvements can arise from a higher computational budget and tuning more than fundamental algorithmic changes.
+We did not find evidence that any of the tested algorithms consistently outperforms the original one."
+>	"We have started a discussion on how to neutrally and fairly compare GANs.
+We focus on two sets of evaluation metrics: (i) The Frechet Inception Distance, and (ii) precision, recall and F1.
+We provide empirical evidence that FID is a reasonable metric due to its robustness with respect to mode dropping and encoding network choices."
+>	"Two evaluation metrics were proposed to quantitatively assess the performance of GANs.
+Both assume access to a pre-trained classifier.
+Inception Score is based on the fact that a good model should generate samples for which, when evaluated by the classifier, the class distribution has low entropy.
+At the same time, it should produce diverse samples covering all classes.
+In contrast, Frechet Inception Distance is computed by considering the difference in embedding of true and fake data.
+Assuming that the coding layer follows a multivariate Gaussian distribution, the distance between the distributions is reduced to the Frechet distance between the corresponding Gaussians."
+>	"FID cannot detect overfitting to the training data set, and an algorithm that just remembers all the training examples would perform very well.
+Finally, FID can probably be “fooled” by artifacts that are not detected by the embedding network."
+>	"We introduce a series of tasks of increasing difficulty for which undisputed measures, such as precision and recall, can be approximately computed."

 ----
 #### ["Theoretical Limitations of Encoder-Decoder GAN Architectures"](https://arxiv.org/abs/1711.02651) Arora, Risteski, Zhang
   `GAN theory`